liferay/liferay-docs/discover/portal/articles/02-starting-site-development/03-creating-and-managing-pages.markdown

 You can also create new pages from the Site Pages interface.
 Navigate to Site Administration &rarr; *Site Pages*.
 If you navigate to *Public Pages* or *Private Pages* on your site hierarchy, you'll notice the *Add Page* button, which we discussed earlier in the chapter.
-If you navigate to a specific site, you'll notice the *Add Child Page* button.
+If you navigate to a specific page, you'll notice the *Add Child Page* button.

 The *Add Child Page* lets you create child pages underneath the page you've